jon-peel/normal-list/docs/spec.md

 This is a small application.
 It will read a series of YAML files and generate aircraft normal checklists for each YAML file.

+### Index

+An `index.html` should be generated at run time. it should hold a disclaimer that says none of these checklists should be used for real world aviation.
+It should have a link to each of the generated checklists.

 ### YAML checklists

 Aircraft Normal Checklists are defined in YAML files, and stored in the `checklists` directory, e.g.